DHTMLX/salesforce-lwc-demo/README.md

 ### Create Content Library

 1. **Go to Files  → Libraries → New Library**.
-    Note: This option  not in the general settings.
+    Note: This option is not in the general settings.
 The navigation path should resemble:
     `https://<your-domain>.lightning.force.com/lightning/o/ContentDocument/home`
 2. **Create New Library:**
    - Name: `KanbanFiles` (recommended)